All Episodes

 So they're always looking to government to fix things that are just social differences.

-They want a big government to impose its will on individuals and upon women in order to make things equal that can't be equalized.
+Instead of letting people be free to be different, they want a big government to impose its will on individuals and upon women in order to make things equal that can't be equalized.

 And so they're actually taking away women's freedom.